aardaqadis/pyOS/README.md

 - Left-click empty desktop space to open the desktop menu.
 - Right-click the desktop for application shortcuts.

 The default appearance is monochrome.
-Open **Settings > Appearance** to change system colors or use a solid/image desktop background.
+Open **Settings > Appearance** to change system colors, select an installed text font and size, or use a solid/image desktop background.
 Animated GIF backgrounds are supported.

 ## System Bar